Get in Touch

 Module 7: Existing and Emerging AI Laws and Standards for Government

-• This module describes global AI-specific laws and the major frameworks and standards that exemplify how AI systems can be responsibly governed.
-Upon completion of this module, participants will be able to:
+• This module describes global laws specific to AI and the major frameworks and standards that exemplify responsible governance of AI systems.
+Upon completion of this module, you will be able to:

 • Gain an awareness of legal issues related to AI for government.